JaneliaSciComp/BigStitcher-Spark/README.md

 * `SparkAffineFusion` (fuse the aligned dataset using affine models, including translation)
 * `SparkNonRigidFusion` (fuse the aligned dataset using non-rigid models)

 ***Note: BigStitcher-Spark is designed to work hand-in-hand with BigStitcher.** You can always verify the results of each step BigStitcher-Spark step interactively using BigStitcher by simply opening the XML.
 You can of course also run certain steps in BigStitcher, and others in BigStitcher-Spark.
-Even though major steps are the same, not all functionality is 100% identical between BigStitcher and BigStitcher-Spark; important differences in terms of capabilities is described in the respective module documentation below (typically BigStitcher-Spark supports a specific feature that was hard to implement in BigStitcher and vice-versa).*
+Not all functionality is 100% identical between BigStitcher and BigStitcher-Spark; important differences in terms of capabilities is described in the respective module documentation below (typically BigStitcher-Spark supports a specific feature that was hard to implement in BigStitcher and vice-versa).*

 ## Install and run